-This past November, I had a sore throat and a cough that I just could not kick.
-I first went to an urgent care center, but a few days later, my symptoms were still persistent and I needed relief.
-Since it was 11 p.m. and my primary care physician (PCP) was not available, I decided to give my telemedicine benefit through MDLIVE a shot.
+Recently, I came down with a sore throat and a cough that I just could not shake.
+I went to an urgent care center, but a few days later, I still had symptoms and I needed relief.
+Unfortunately, it was 11 p.m. and my primary care physician (PCP) was not available.
+So, I decided to try out my telemedicine benefit through MDLIVE.
 I had never used it before, but I felt like it was the perfect opportunity to try it out.
-Luckily, I had already registered my account, so all I had to do was list my symptoms in a brief form.
-I even uploaded a throat selfie, so the doctor could see the redness.
+Luckily, I had already registered my account, so all I had to do was list my symptoms.
+I also uploaded a throat selfie, so the doctor could take a look.
 (Then, of course, my 12-year-old daughter needed to take a throat selfie as well.)

 Convenience That Can’t Be Beat